 The Historyapolis Project seeks to illuminate the history of Minneapolis.
 Inspired by the idea that history is a powerful tool for community-building, we are working to unearth stories that can explain how the city took shape.
 We hope to entertain and engage the broadest possible audience.
 But our central mission is to challenge popular assumptions about our city’s bygone days.

 Every community deserves a courageous account of its past.
-Thanks to a grant from the State of Minnesota from the Arts & Cultural Heritage Fund, our researchers will spend 2014 working in both local and national archives to find the material necessary to construct such a narrative.
+Thanks to a grant from the State of Minnesota from the Arts & Cultural Heritage Fund, our researchers spent 2014 working in both local and national archives to find the material necessary to construct such a narrative.
 We organized our findings in a new research guide to Minneapolis history sources that we hope will serve as a roadmap to the past.
 Our goal was to make it easier for researchers to find answers to their questions about the city’s history.

 As we unearthed new sources that help us understand the past in Minneapolis, we also experimented with using digital tools to share our findings.
-Last year we started posting historical vignettes on Facebook.
-This year we’ll focus on developing this website, which will feature a blog and other yet-to-be determined digital projects.
+Two years ago we started posting historical vignettes on Facebook.
+Last year we developed this website, which features a blog with myriad contributors.
 We envision a technological platform that will serve both as a portal to the past and a foundation for new relationships in the present.
 The Historyapolis Project seeks to connect the curious, bringing together anyone interested in an innovative exploration of the history of Minneapolis and its meaning for our city now.